 \subsection{Approaches 3: Evolutionary-based exploration}

-In this proposal, the potential for mutual collaboration between reinforcement learning and evolutionary computing was investigated --– by applying the elitist selection of the genetic algorithm ~\cite{Baluja95, Konar2005} --- to optimize the exploration of the states space.
-For assessing the individual contribution of the genetic algorithm in this hybrid proposal, this approach has been divided into two smaller approaches, referred to as approaches 3.1 and 3.2 and presented in the following subsections.
+In these approaches, we explore the potential for mutual collaboration between reinforcement learning and evolutionary computing --– by applying the elitist selection of the genetic algorithm ~\cite{Baluja95, Konar2005} --- to optimize the exploration of the state space.
+The individual contributions of the genetic algorithm used in this hybrid proposal were divided into two approaches, 3.1 and 3.2.